CCMS-UCSD/GNPSDocumentation/docs/msmschooserdataacquisitioncomputational.md

 1. Make a copy of the **MSMS-Chooser Preparation Template** by selecting “File” and then “Make a copy”.
 We **strongly encourage** users to continue working in Google Sheets as the formatting will be maintained.
 2. Fill out the MSMS-Chooser Template in the **"MSMS-Chooser Sample Template"** tab.

-    > Notes: <br>
+!!! info
-      - The first tab describes what should be entered as well as an example and additional information is in documentation (GitHub). **Important: You must record the position of each chemical in the 96-well plate.** <br>
+    - The first tab describes what should be entered as well as an example and additional information is in documentation (GitHub). **Important: You must record the position of each chemical in the 96-well plate.**
-      - Only columns H-Q need to be complete if submitting samples to Dorrestein Lab - approval required before submitting samples. <br>
+    - Only columns H-Q need to be complete if submitting samples to Dorrestein Lab - approval required before submitting samples.
-      - **Please complete one row for each chemical in the positive mode and then copy and paste rows below and update the “IONMODE” column from “Positive” to “Negative”.** <br>
+    - **Please complete one row for each chemical in the positive mode and then copy and paste rows below and update the “IONMODE” column from “Positive” to “Negative”.**

 3. Download a copy of the **MSMS-Chooser Submission File** tab as a .tsv file by selecting "File", "Download", and then "Tab-separated value (.tsv, current sheet)."

-    > Notes: <br>
+!!! info
-      - The MSMS-Chooser File required for submission is automatically generated in the "MSMS-Chooser Submission" tab. <br>
+    The MSMS-Chooser File required for submission is automatically generated in the "MSMS-Chooser Submission" tab.

 4. Download a copy of the applicable Sequence Table using the **Sequence Table Generator** tab as a .csv file from Google Sheets by selecting "File", "Download", and then "Comma-separated value (.csv, current sheet)."

-    > Notes: <br>
+!!! info
-      - Please double check the chemicals and well position indicated in the submission file match the sequence table. <br>
+    Please double check the chemicals and well position indicated in the submission file match the sequence table.

 ---